Telephone numbers in Taiwan: Country calling code

-The international dialling code for making calls to Taiwan, and the other islands under the control of the Republic of China government, is 886.
+The international dialling code for making calls to Taiwan, and the other islands is 886.

 International dialling codes were assigned by the International Telecommunication Union (ITU), an agency of the United Nations, to its member states and their dependencies in the 1960s.
 Despite the Republic of China on Taiwan still being a member of the UN, and hence the ITU, other member states declared that "the only representatives of the people of China are the delegates to the ITU and its permanent organs appointed by the Central Government of the People's Republic of China".
 This led to the People's Republic of China being assigned the country code 86.
 Consequently, in the early 1970s, Taiwan had to be unofficially assigned a separate code, 886, although there was pressure from China to change this to 866.
 This had to be listed as "reserved", but in 2006, the code was formally allocated to "Taiwan, China".